Don’t get over

 (Tableau : André Devambez – « La Charge »)

-The OK version of yourself
+(do not show) The OK version of yourself

 Portrait-of-George-Dyer